dnsimple/dnsimple-support/content/articles/registering-domain.markdown

 1. Choose whether you'd like Whois Privacy Protection or auto-renewal on the domain (if applicable).
 1. Click Register Domain.
 1. Provide contact details for the registrant of the domain, or choose a contact from those you've already created.
 1. Click Register Domain.
-You will be charged immediately for the registration.
+You'll be charged immediately for the registration.

 </div>